sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/how_to.md

 ![How enter in BOOTSEL mode](https://sidecartridge.com/assets/images/quickstart/bootsel-mode.gif) {: refdef}

-In this directory, you will need to copy the latest STABLE or BETA Firmware versions, which you can directly get from the [download page](https://sidecartridge.com/downloads/).
+In this directory, you will need to copy the latest STABLE Firmware versions, which you can directly get from the [download page](https://sidecartridge.com/downloads/).

 Once you've copied the file corresponding to your Raspberry Pico W, disconnect the power cable.
 The new firmware has now been flashed.